NARPNet/NARPNet_NCS/README.md

 - Test the file locations using the `Test NCS Files` macro button: it should dump the contents of all the NCS files without errors.
 - DON'T click on the edit macro buttons unless you are prepared for FLDIGI to crash until you get them tweaked right.
+  - The `Edit NWOTW` button should work on Windows because it uses notepad.
 - Once `Test NCS Files` is working correctly, play with the macros at will.
 If you right click on them, they have comments at the top explain them a bit.